stefan-beuchert/MovieRecommender/README.md

 ### 10 Functional Programming

-Through out my project I used functional programming as much as possible.
+Throughout my project, I used functional programming as much as possible.
-In the following you can finde the proof of the function concepts with detailed description in the .py files.
+In the following, you can find the proof of the function concepts with a detailed descriptions in the .py files.

    * Only final data structures [model_training.py](src/main/python/modeling/model_training.py)